 The 50 Best Historic Towns in Florida

-If you love warm weather, day trips from Orlando, beaches, world-renowned amusement parks, and tropical relaxation, Florida is probably already high on your list of travel destinations.
+If you love warm weather, day trips from Orlando, pristine beaches, world-renowned amusement parks, and tropical relaxation and the natural beauty of the Sunshine State, Florida is probably already high on your list of travel destinations.
 Some travelers are content to lie in the sun with a mojito or margarita in hand, while others live for the moment they can watch their kids’ faces light up at the sight of Mickey Mouse or the world of Harry Potter.
 Others still might be looking for educational vacation ideas or be curious about the fascinating history of the state.

 Historic Towns in Central Florida

-If you are visiting the Central Florida homeland of Disney, you are definitely in the right spot for quaint and cozy towns that brim with history and mystery.
-If you’re a history buff or lover of things from the past, keep reading as we dig into the 50 best historical towns in Florida and point you in the right direction so you can enjoy the amazing spots.
+Visiting the Central Florida homeland of Disney?
+You are definitely in the right spot for quaint and cozy towns that brim with history and mystery.
+If you’re a history buff or lover of things from the past, keep reading as we dig into the 50 best historical towns in Florida and point you in the right direction so you can enjoy the amazing spots and historical districts.

 2 | Fernandina Beach | The history of Fernandina Beach is so complex that it is commonly known as the Isle of eight flags in reference to its rule under the French, Spanish, English, Spanish again, Patriots, Spanish for a third time, Mexicans, Confederates, and finally Americans.
 If that seems confusing, don’t worry.
 A trip to the Museum of History should clear things up.